Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Sandwich leaves are a type of leave that is taken by an employee in between two working days.
 For example, if an employee needs to take leave on Wednesday and Friday, they can avail “sandwiched” leave on Thursday as well.

 The concept of sandwich leaves is not commonly practiced across the globe and may not be acknowledged by employers everywhere.
-In India, some organizations may allow their employees to avail sandwich leaves under certain circumstances as covered under the company’s existing leave policies.
+In India, some organisations may allow their employees to avail sandwich leaves under certain circumstances as covered under the company’s existing leave policies.

 It’s important for employees to check with their employer about the availability and eligibility criteria related to sandwich leaves before planning any time off work.
 Employers should have clear guidelines surrounding the application and approval process for these types of unique situations while also ensuring that business continuity is maintained…

-(Visited 153 times, 1 visits today)
+(Visited 678 times, 1 visits today)

 share add